 Data other than AxoLab files (PClamp, Axograph) may be imported in (tab- or comma-delimited) ASCII format.

 With the JRTalk extension Electrophy may be controlled by a program you have written in Visual Basic, Mediacy's IP+ script or C.

 Electrophy is amply documented and help is provided in several ways: by key word search, by context and by menu item.
 The doc file includes a comprehensive step by step tutorial.
-You may need to install microsofts winhelp32.exe if you run windows 7 or 8.
-There is currently no viewer for windows 10.
 Under Windows 10, the tutorial can be found by clicking "All applications" in the start menu.
 Then look for the Electrophy folder, which contains Electrophy.doc.

 Many of the techniques and routines for data analysis used in Electrophy are discussed in

 "Introduction to Electrophysiological Methods and Instrumentation" by F. Bretschneider and J.R. de Weille.